 Eurobarometers - The European Union has been conducting Eurobarometers surveys with the European public since the early 1970's.
 The surveys measure attitudes toward economic, political, and social issues within EU member-states, with a focus on matters related to European integration.
 The Central Archive for Empirical Social Research is the primary archive for Eurobarometer survey data and also has a search engine for Eurobarometer codebooks and questionnaires that is very useful for identifying the topical contents of individual studies.

 European Social Survey (ESS) - To quote the website, the ESS is "designed to chart and explain the interaction between Europe's changing institutions and the attitudes, beliefs and behaviour patterns of its diverse populations."
 The data are available for both on-line analysis and direct download into SAS, SPSS, or Stata.

 General Social Survey (GSS) - The GSS measures public opinion in the United States on a wide variety of topics of interest to social scientists.
 The survey, which began in the early 1970's, provides a (nearly) biennial perspective on American attitudes toward government, race, religion, sexuality, and other social issues.
 The link here is to the GSS homepage within the National Opinion Research Center.
 Sites where researchers can extract and download specific variables of interest are listed here.
-The SDA Archive at Berkeley also holds GSS data from 1972 to 2014 in an interface that allows for basic on-line data analysis and the creation of subsets of GSS data.
+The SDA Archive at Berkeley also holds GSS data from 1972 onwards in an interface that allows for basic on-line data analysis and the creation of subsets of GSS data.